concord-consortium/lara/README.md

 # Lightweight Activities Standalone

 This is a Rails application intended to provide a platform for authoring and using Lightweight activities.
-It is developed as a standalone version of the code original developed for the [Lightweight Activities Plugin.](https://github.com/concord-consortium/lightweight-activities-plugin).
-Much of the code (including this README) has been migrated directly from that plugin.

 ## Getting started

-1. Check out the code: if you have access, use git clone git@github.com:concord-consortium/lightweight-standalone.git
+1. Check out the code: if you have access, use

+        git clone git@github.com:concord-consortium/lightweight-standalone.git

 otherwise, use